Best budget printers 2023: cheap home printers to buy for your office

 - No Wi-Fi or mobile app support

 The Canon Pixma TS205 is a cheap and cheerful colour inkjet printer.
-Very cheap to buy at around £35, the TS205 is about as bare-bones as it gets – it’s just a printer, there’s no scanner and no photocopy function, and there’s no Internet connectivity, so it can’t even accept print jobs over Wi-Fi, and it can’t be controlled via a phone – working with Windows and Mac desktop and laptop PCs, the Pixma TS205 accepts print jobs over a USB connection, and that’s it.
+Very cheap to buy at around £30, the TS205 is about as bare-bones as it gets – it’s just a printer, there’s no scanner and no photocopy function, and there’s no internet connectivity, so it can’t accept print jobs over Wi-Fi, and it can’t be controlled via a smartphone – working with Windows and Mac desktop and laptop PCs, the Pixma TS205 accepts print jobs over a USB connection, and that’s it.
+This is a rather no-frills option.

-Aimed at buyers who want a cheap, sub-£50 printer to use every so often, the Canon Pixma TS205 is included here as it’s one of the very cheapest colour printers on the market.
+Aimed at buyers who want a cheap, sub-£50 printer to use every so often, the TS205 is included as it’s one of the cheapest colour printers on the market.

 That said, if time is not of the essence, and you only print things every so often, the Canon Pixma TS205 is one of the best cheap printer options currently going.